Avaray/dav.one/README.md

 Key changes worth to mention

-- updated to TailwindCSS V4
+- updated to Tailwind CSS V4
 - updated daisyUI to V5
 - did many changes in layout and design
 - created new components (mostly related to images)